Planning a Site

 You or a site administrator you delegate this task to must also determine the permissions a user needs to work with content.
 Each content asset (workbook, data source, project) supports a set of capabilities.
 For example, you can View or Add Comments to a workbook.
 Before a user can perform tasks on a workbook, their permissions must allow those capabilities.
 A recommended practice is to sketch out a mapping of permissions to users outside of Tableau before you try to set this up on the server.

-As we just noted, site roles act as an upper limit on permissions.
 Permissions determine what a user can do within the context of the site role.
-A user whose site role is Interactor can never publish to the site, regardless of the permissions you grant them.
-A user whose site role is Publisher can publish a workbook to the site, but only if that user has permission to save and view workbooks.
+A user whose site role is Viewer can never publish to the site, regardless of the permissions you grant them.
+A user whose site role is can publish a workbook to the site, but only if that user has permission to save and view workbooks.

 Extract refresh schedules